OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/pattern.md

 ---
-id: proxies
+id: pattern
-title: Proxy Pattern
+title: The ZeppelinOS Upgrades Pattern
 ---

 This article describes the "unstructured storage" proxy pattern, the fundamental building block of ZeppelinOS's upgrades.